-Clinicians and Commissioners across County Durham, Darlington and Tees are working together to help improve Rheumatology services for patients.
+Clinicians and Commissioners across County Durham, Darlington, Tees and North Yorkshire are working together to help improve Rheumatology services for patients.

-Patient feedback will also be key, and those currently accessing services will have the chance to have their say on their experiences, positive aspects and areas where they think the services could be improved.
-The work will also focus on improving the time from first referral to treatment, and ensure patients are able to access services as close to their home as possible.
+Patient feedback will also be key, and those currently accessing services have had the chance to have their say on their experiences, positive aspects and areas where they think the services could be improved.
+The work has also focussed on improving the time from first referral to treatment, and ensure patients are able to access services as close to their home as possible.

 What does Rheumatology services include?